It’s 4:50 p.m., a long day home with the kids is coming to an end, and your house looks bombed.

 There’s a perception that parents who are home with kids during the day have it easy (they don’t), and therefore should be productive.
 That means finishing chores, taking the kids to toddler time, doing enriching sensory games at the kitchen table, and getting dinner made.
 And sure, there are days when that happens: Miraculous days when the stars align.
 But more often than not, days are filled with meltdowns, spills, injuries and demands for snacks.
 You can load the dishwasher, but your toddler will empty the Tupperware drawer behind your back.
 You can have a shower, but your preschooler will draw on your walls with lipstick.
 This is programmed into their DNA.
 It’s basically science.

-What I learned when I went off to work and my husband stayed home At-home parents are endlessly busy, but often have nothing to show for it at the end of the day except for overturned playrooms and dirty faces.
+At-home parents are endlessly busy, but often have nothing to show for it at the end of the day except for overturned playrooms and dirty faces.
 Does this mean they did nothing?
 Of course not.
 And this is where we need to change our perception of “busy.”

 We’ve been raised from childhood to believe that working hard comes with tangible, quantifiable payouts.
 You train in your sport, and your payoff is an award.
 You study at school, and this is reflected in your grades.
 You complete your tasks at your job, and this is recognized in your paycheque.
 From kindergarten onwards, we learn that being “busy” is a sign of character, that it’s measurable, and that it comes with rewards.